 It was necessary to Octavian’s legend that Cleopatra seduced poor, helpless Antony and bent him to her vile, anti-Roman purposes.
 The woman tempted me and I ate it is an old, old story.

 Then in 2011 I made my book club read Stacy Schiff’s Cleopatra.

 I won’t go on and on (you can read my Goodreads review here, where I do) but I found it to be a companion piece to the British Museum’s exhibit in revelations.
 Remember that three-point story arc?
 Just throw that out.
 Among other interesting items, Cleopatra

 - was the only Ptolemy in 3 centuries against whom her Egyptian subjects did not revolt.

 In addition, the status of women in Alexandria then was staggering to me, as I tend to write off everything prior to the 19th Amendment as medieval.
-The women of Alexandria could marry where they chose, divorce if they wanted to, be paid alimony, keep the kids, own and operate their own businesses.
+The women of Alexandria could marry where they chose, divorce if they wanted to, be paid alimony, keep the kids, have jobs, own and operate their own businesses.
 That’s Alexandria BCE, folks.
 Hell, that’s not even Alexandria today, as the Muslim Brotherhood will be happy to attest.